oguzhan-yilmaz/balcony/docs/cookbook.md

 ### Generate aws-cli delete-policy commands for `dev-` IAM Roles

-`--paginate` option will follow the pagination tokens to make sure to get all Policies are read.
+`--paginate` option will follow the pagination tokens to make sure that all Policies are read.

 ```bash
 balcony aws iam Policy \